feerglas/a11y-automated-tests/README.md

 # Automated a11y tests

-Showcasing / Playground / Getting-Started for automated a11y tests using Playwright.
+Showcase / Playground / Getting-Started for automated a11y tests using Playwright.

 ## Installation